aseichter2007/ClipboardConqueror/readme.md

 You collect all the numbers that are constituent or very near to the token vector, and you cut those off small and package them together in a table referenced by the full number

+The collected tokens retain some information from their original vector, they arent simply collected, they are compressed with some loss.

 Then you cut off bits from the full number's end but preserve its beginning and vector orientation, so rather than a rife bullet and bullseye you have instead a shotgun shell with shot to hit a wide target on the vector.
 The words still fly roughly the right direction, but there is more variance in how they land, leading to loss of which word was optimal and instead landing on a whole cloud of "should be close enough" Effectively the same words are presented at 2 bit and 16 bit when the samplers run, but they have less fidelity in the model, many words weight the same on the final selection instead of the natural best word having a highest value.

 Because we choose from that selection randomly anyway, the detectable loss is very low, but lower bit depth is generalizing more words and concepts together more closely than 16 bit.